 Does my data have to be in PostgreSQL to use Splitgraph?

-With foreign data wrappers, you can query data in other databases (including MongoDB, MySQL or PostgreSQL) directly through Spligraph with any PostgreSQL client.
+With mounting, you can query data in other databases (including MongoDB, MySQL, PostgreSQL or Elasticsearch) directly through Spligraph with any PostgreSQL client.
 You do not need to copy your data into PostgreSQL to use Splitgraph.

 Why PostgreSQL?
 Why not write your own database?

 PostgreSQL is a battle-tested RDBMS with a mature feature set (ACID transactions, authentication, indexing, crash safety), a long list of commercial and enthusiast users and a rich ecosystem of extensions and applications.
 We don't think that features added by Splitgraph warrant building a brand new database.

 Can I use Splitgraph with my existing tools?